 The Board is responsible of identifying principal risks and ensures the implementation of a dynamic system to manage risk exposure within the acceptable level of tolerance.
-To fulfil its oversight responsibility, the Board, as a whole or through delegation to the Audit Committee reviews the adequacy and integrity of the Group's risk management system which encapsulates the key processes of risk identification, assessment, mitigation, monitoring and reporting.
+To fulfil its oversight responsibility, the Board, as a whole or through delegation to the Audit Committee to review the adequacy and integrity of the Group's internal control system and risk management framework which encapsulate the key processes of risk identification, assessment, mitigation, monitoring and reporting.

-The Group has an on-going process of identifying, evaluation and managing key risks and the Board reviews the key risks highlighted on a regular basis to ensure appropriate actions are taken to mitigate the risks of the Group for continuous sustainable growth.
+The Group has put in place an on-going process of identifying, evaluation and managing key risks and the Board reviews the key risks highlighted on a regular basis to ensure appropriate actions are taken to mitigate the same for continuous sustainable growth.